Phone makers are not modest by nature. Their product launches are often a mix of razzamatazz, extravagant claims and a laundry list of features.

 Yu wants his phone brand to go all the way.
 Huawei plans to zoom past Samsung and challenge Apple’s market leadership.

-That’s impressive considering until 2011 Huawei’s phone business was mainly churning out low-cost mobile phones sold with a cell-phone carrier brand.
+That’s impressive considering until 2011 Huawei’s phone business was about churning out low-cost mobile phones sold with a cell-phone carrier brand.

 Yu says Huawei got into the smartphone business through the back door.
 The company is the largest maker of the network equipment used by mobile carriers.